Achronite/node-red-contrib-energenie-ener314rt/README.md

 Please note that there are two different radio standards supported by the Energenie and MiHome range of devices.
 This node currently only works with the OOK (On-Off Keying) based devices.
 Generally speaking all of the energenie radio & MiHome devices that are '1-way' or 'receive only' are supported, whereas any devices that also transmit or monitor are not.
 This is because the '2-way' devices use the MiHome FSK OpenThings protocol.

-I do not currently own any of the '2-way' monitoring devices, so I am unable to support them at present.
+I am currently working on support for '2-way' monitoring devices in the 'develop' branch.

 Here is a list of what I believe this node **should** be compatible with:

-* ENER002 Green Button Socket (tested OK)
+* ENER002 Green Button Socket (tested)
 * ENER010 4 Gang Extension lead
 * MIHO002 Smart Plug with Blue Text
-* MIHO007 Double Wall Socket White
+* MIHO007 Double Wall Socket White (tested)
 * MIHO008 Single Light Switch White
 * MIHO014 In-line Controller
 * MIHO015 In-line Relay